 KMOX is proud to be the media partner of the Peabody Energy Leaders In Education program.

 Local Educators Named Peabody Energy Leader in Education

-Marci Fendelman of Hardin Middle School in St. Charles was named a Peabody Energy Leader in Education for the 2013-14 school year, and awarded $1,000 for her dedication and commitment to students.
+Bobby Hughes of the Normandy School District was named a Peabody Energy Leader in Education for the 2013-14 school year, and awarded $1,000 for his dedication and commitment to students.

 The Leaders program was developed in Missouri in 2009, and reflects Peabody’s commitment to make a positive impact in the communities where the company’s employees live and work by honoring those who inspire students.
 The 2013-2014 award program is continuing to accept nominations and is open to educational professionals of public, private and independent schools in designated communities where Peabody Energy employees live and work.

 Honorees are selected from a diverse group of educators.
 They can range from veteran teachers to individuals in support staff roles such as administrators, coaches or counselors.
 Each 2013-2014 Leader in Education will be honored at an awards gala after this school year, where one will be named Educator of the Year and awarded $5,000.

 Listen to Debbie Monterrey featuring this week’s educators on KMOX